tsukasa/BdBrowser/readme.md

    Now select the `BdBrowser-master` folder from step 2.
 6. Congratulations, you should see the extension loaded and working!
-   [Discord](https://discord.com/channels/@me) tab.
-BetterDiscord should load and show the changelog.
+   Once you reload your [Discord](https://discord.com/channels/@me) tab, BetterDiscord should load and show the changelog.

 &nbsp;